quantum9Innovation/social-choice-explainer/present/main.typ

 - *Borda count*

   - Assign each choice a *score equal to its ranking*
-    - Here, first place ranking gets points = number of candidates
+    - Here, first place ranking gets $"points" = "number of candidates" - 1$
-    - Last place gets points = 1
+    - Last place gets $"points" = 0$

   - *Sum* up all the scores, and choose the candidate with the *highest score*